ivalshamkya/php-pdo-mvc/README.md

 ## Getting Started

-1. Define your routes in the `index.php` file using the `Router` class.
+1. Define your routes in the `App.php`.
 2. Create controller classes in the `controllers` directory, extending the `Controller` base class.
 3. Add methods in your controllers to handle different actions.
 4. Create corresponding views in the `views` directory.